-Kurtosh is all about its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewton Newtown is the place for an Instagram-worthy cronut.
-Make sure to snap a pic of Social Hideout’s brightly coloured acai bowls, pastel pancakes and red velvet croissants.
+Kurtosh is all about its Hungarian chimney cakes, Brickfields makes impossibly flaky croissants and Brewtown Newtown is the place for an Instagram-worthy cronut.
+Make sure to snap a pic of Social Hideout’s brightly coloured acai bowls, pastel pancakes and red-velvet croissants.

 And then there’s Rosebery’s Three Blue Ducks – think of this place as the jewel in the farm-to-table brunch crown.
 Menu items change regularly but look out for specials like hot-smoked king salmon with green-pea hummus, or pineapple-and-passionfruit bircher.

 Along a wharf in Balmoral,The Boathouse is pretty as a picture, replete with a menu featuring the likes of pea fritters and coconut hotcakes.
 Its sister venue in Palm Beach also boasts a dreamy waterside setting.
 Opt for breakfast gnocchi with bacon at The Bower Manly, while looking out over Cabbage Tree Bay.
 Or order buttermilk waffles and jalapeno corn fritters at Next Door, located just steps from the sand in Cronulla.